jon-harper/QExt/example/colorbutton/readme.md

 *have* to call this constructor to pass, making it an excellent funnel for our constructors towards calling `d->init()`.

+Also important: after calling `new`, the pointer to our private base class is dereferenced to pass to constructor.
+This ensures our protected constructor (and therefore the base class, as well) never receive a `nullptr`.

 ### The public getters and setters

 These serve mostly to illustrate using the auto d-ptr in practice.
 There is a